piotrostr/bsc-full-node/README.md

-# Full Node BSC
+# Full Node of mainnet

 ## goal

-spins up a geth full node for binance smart chain using teraform and ansible
+spins up a geth node for ethereum chain using provisioning tools

 ### requirements